-Khari Motayne is a business strategist and director at Direct Agents, an independent New York-based minority-owned marketing agency that focuses on innovation in the digital media space.
-In 2020, he founded the agency's inclusive marketing practice to advise brands on how and where to make genuine connections with an increasingly diverse market.
+Khari Motayne is a business strategist and polycultural marketing consultant.
+In 2020, he helped found an inclusive marketing practice to advise brands on how and where to make genuine connections with an increasingly diverse market.
 His innovation in the space was highlighted by Digiday for two years in a row when he was named a finalist in their Future Leader Awards.
 His approach to inclusive strategy dubbed the 'Polycultural Angle,' was an honorable mention in Fast Company's World Changing Ideas (2022).

 01 Understand that culture is fluid and be proactive to its evolutions